Flawless Physio Logo

 Related Article: Anatomy and Function of the Ankle Tendons

-Peroneal Tendonitis is caused by a repetitive overload of the Peroneal Tendons.
+A repetitive overload of the Peroneal Tendons can cause Peroneal Tendonitis.
 When running or walking, poor biomechanics can overload the lateral ankle leading to overuse of the Peroneal Tendons.
 This overuse causes inflammation, irritation, and pathological changes within the tendons, leading to Tendonitis.

 Repetitive ankle sprains can result in Peroneal Tendonitis.
 The lateral ligaments become stretched, leading to instability of the ankle.
 The Peroneal muscles compensate by working harder to provide additional stability to an ankle, causing an overload.